telerik/ajax-docs/controls/editor/appearance-and-styling/dialogscssfile-property.md

 1. Set the **EnableEmbeddedSkins** property to **false**

-1. Place the editor's **Skins** folder within your web application - the **Skins** folder can be found in the controls' installation folder of the Telerik® UI for ASP.NET Ajax suite.
+1. Place the editor's **Skins** folder within your web application - the **Skins** folder can be found in the controls' installation folder of the Telerik® UI for ASP.NET AJAX suite.

 1. Choose the desired skin and set the editor's **Skin** property to point to it e.g. `Skin = "Default"`